-In our last encounter with our heroes, Wizard Librarian Chu was poisoned and grievously injured.
+In his last encounter with our heroes, Wizard Librarian Chu was poisoned and grievously injured.
 He fled the chaos to the relative safety of the Storm and the now-abandoned capital city.
 There he recuperated and took command of the place.
 He became the Storm King.
 I explicitly told the players this last bit when I pitched the game to them.
 It was the Big Picture and the situation coming together for the game.
 I also told them that their characters had heard rumors of the Storm King in the Tower.
 Previously, Danny, Chris and I played an abortive short campaign from which they specifically had more knowledge of the situation.
-They helped me fill in the details about the situation--the Storm, the monsters, the wasteland.

-We gathered at the end of the summer to play this continuation of our longrunning campaign.
+They helped me fill in the details about the situation-the Storm, the monsters, the wasteland.
+We gathered at the end of the summer to play this continuation of our long-running campaign.
 Pete had a couple of months in which he could play, so we also knew that the campaign had to be 8-12 sessions.

-- Rich played the clever, fiery Sijuk. - Pete played his student to the Master Park, Palgi Park, now Toksuri, General of the Center. - Dro reprised his role as General Park's advisor and architect, the venerable Mr. Do. - Danny played his wandering, vengeful Oakman ranger, Maxahana. - Chris reprised his role as the Wizard Hunter Yang (known by many other names). - And Thor joined us for the first time in this campaign as Hsark, Hozrem missionary.

-I presented their mission to them--they were charged by the recently reinstated emperor to go forth and slay the Storm King, thus ending the Storm so that the emperor may return to his rightful throne.

-The group wrote strong Beliefs about destroying the vile Storm King and all of his works.
+Rich played the clever, fiery Sijuk.

+Pete played his student to the Master Park, Palgi Park, now Toksuri, General of the Center.
+Dro reprised his role as General Park's advisor and architect, the venerable Mr. Dö.
+Danny played his wandering, vengeful Oakman ranger, Maxahana.
+Chris reprised his role as the Wizard Hunter Yang (known by many other names).
+And Thor joined us for the first time in this campaign as Hsark, Hozrem missionary.
+I presented their mission to them-they were charged by the recently reinstated emperor to go forth and slay the Storm King, thus ending the Storm so that the emperor may return to his rightful throne.
+The group wrote strong beliefs about destroying the vile Storm King and all of his works.
 That's a lot of preamble.
 Let's talk about the Storm King.
 My initial concept for this game was to have a puissant, despotic villain ruling like Sauron over an army of magically corrupted mutants.
 I imagined the players would swarm his tower and there would be a giant fight.
-I envisaged my Storm King in ornate, heirloom armor, wielding a deadly halberd, shouting spells behind ivory teeth and red lips.
-I kept that image in my head for the first few sessions, but I didn't detail it any further.
+I envisaged my Storm King in ornate, heirloom armor, wielding